By Alyse Bacine

 • Ongoing support after graduation

-While accreditation provides some quality assurance, the program's specific curriculum, teaching approach, and ethics matter significantly in determining the quality of your preparation.
+While accreditation provides some quality assurance, the program's specific curriculum, teaching approach, and ethics significantly determine the quality of your preparation.

 Specialized Breathwork Techniques